Tackling the Climate Crisis in California

 At the time, few organizations in the world had attempted anything similar.
 Although permitted under the international Kyoto Protocol agreement, only one forest offset project had managed to generate sellable credits in early 2007.
 Sempervirens Fund was heading into uncharted territory.

 “We took a big risk for such a small organization.
 We wanted to gain experience and find an additional source of revenue for protecting redwoods.
-We also wanted to help shape the practice of forest carbon projects and demonstrate it could be done in the Santa Cruz Mountains,” said Sempervirens Fund Director of Land Conservation Laura McLendon.
+We also wanted to help shape the practice of forest carbon projects and demonstrate it could be done in the Santa Cruz Mountains,” said Laura McLendon, Sempervirens Fund’s director of land conservation.
 “We made many upfront assumptions that guided our early progress, some of which were incorrect.”

 “Lompico didn’t pay off the way we thought it would,” said McLendon.
 “But it paved the way for more ambitious projects like the Santa Cruz Mountains Carbon Cooperative.”